jantongiovanni/flix_demo_03/README.md

 Describe any challenges encountered while building the app.

-Not setting constrainsts correctly and having overlapping text or out of posisiton items
+Not setting constrainsts correctly and having overlapping text or out of posisiton items Was not able to figure out how to configure auto layout for the collection view

 ## License